Ultrasonic Sensor FAQ: Synchronization and Common Mode

 1. What Factors Need to Be Considered if the Recommended Minimum Distance Cannot Be Observed?

 If the specified minimum distance cannot be observed, Pepperl+Fuchs offers ultrasonic sensors with synchronization inputs to reduce minimum distances and prevent potential switching faults.
 Sensors equipped in this way can be used in internal or external synchronization or multiplex mode.

-If a synchronization input remains open, the ultrasonic sensor works in normal operation.
-The sensor can be locked and enabled again using an external trigger signal, which is triggered by applying a defined potential (L+/L-).
-As long as the sensor is locked, no ultrasonic pulses are emitted.
-The outputs (analog and switching outputs) are frozen while in this state.
-The outputs are updated once the sensor has been enabled again for at least one measuring cycle via the synchronization input.
-This property can be used for external synchronization or multiplex operation, for which an external clock generator triggers the sensors.
+If a synchronization input remains open, the ultrasonic sensor operates in normal mode.
+The sensor can be disabled and enabled again by an external trigger signal, which is triggered by applying a defined potential (L+/L-).
+As long as the sensor is blocked, no ultrasonic pulses are emitted.
+The outputs (analog and switching output) are “frozen” in this state.
+An update of the outputs takes place after the sensor has been released again via the synchronization input for at least one measuring cycle.
+This feature can be used for an external synchronous or multiplex operation, where an external clock generator triggers the sensors.

-An external clock generator is not required for internal or automatic synchronization or multiplex operation, since the sensors communicate with each other independently via the connected synchronization input.
-More information about the required signal level, cycle times, and the maximum possible number of sensors can be found in the datasheet of the respective sensor.
+For internal or automatic synchronous or multiplex operation, no external clock generator is required, since the sensors communicate independently with each other via the connected synchronization input.
+Further information about required signal levels, clock times and the maximum possible number of sensors can be found in the data sheet of the respective sensor.